MGM Resorts International

 In 2015, the company split into two forming MGM Growth Properties, a real estate company, while MGM Resorts shifted to operating properties.
+Today, MGM Resorts is the largest casino company in the world by revenue, making $13.13 billion USD in revenue in 2022.

 History

 Background and early ventures (1969–1988)

 The company's background can be traced to 1969, when airline and casino tycoon Kirk Kerkorian bought a controlling stake in the Metro-Goldwyn-Mayer (MGM) film studio.
 In 1970 and 1971, Kerkorian struggled with debt from his acquisitions of MGM and Western Airlines, and was forced to sell a majority of his casino company, International Leisure, to Hilton Hotels at a steep discount.
 When the Las Vegas Hilton, the casino he had built, subsequently became the most successful hotel in Las Vegas, Kerkorian was inspired to lead the studio into the gambling industry.
 It opened the original MGM Grand Hotel and Casino (now Horseshoe Las Vegas) in 1973.
 The MGM Grand Reno followed in 1978.

 By 1979, the two hotel-casinos accounted for most of MGM's income, and the company announced a plan to split itself in two.
 The next year, the film studio was spun off as a new company, while the original company, renamed as MGM Grand Hotels Inc., retained the two hotel-casinos.
 Kerkorian held a 47 percent stake in both companies.

 In 1985, Kerkorian began seeking a buyer for MGM Grand Hotels, to allow him to concentrate on running United Artists and on developing new properties under the MGM Grand name.
 A deal was reached for Bally Manufacturing to buy the company; the deal closed in April 1986, and the two casinos were renamed under the Bally's brand.
 The terms of the sale allowed Kerkorian to retain rights to the MGM Grand name, and plans were announced to offer the stockholders of MGM Grand Hotels shares in a new company that would hold the naming rights.

 The company now known as MGM Resorts International was formed in 1986 as Grand Name Co. as a subsidiary of Kerkorian's Tracinda Corporation.
 It was renamed in 1987 as MGM Grand, Inc.

 The company's first venture was MGM Grand Air, a luxury airline offering service between New York and Los Angeles, which launched in September 1987.
 The company also made an offer to take over financially struggling Pan American World Airways, but this offer was rejected by Pan Am's board in November 1987.

 In August 1987, MGM Grand bid $152 million for the bankrupt Dunes Hotel in Las Vegas, but was beat out by Japanese billionaire Masao Nangaku.
 Instead, the company acquired the Desert Inn and Sands casinos in February 1988 from Summa Corporation for $167 million.
 The Sands was sold to Sheldon Adelson's Interface Group for $110 million in April 1989.